 You don’t have to be a genius to think intuitively

 From Albert Einstein to Steve Jobs, countless thinkers, artists, and inventors have acknowledged that intuition played a large role in their success.
 Intuition, for the purpose of this conversation, is defined as a thing that one knows or considers likely from instinctive feeling rather than from conscious reasoning.
-For a long time I have fought against this idea and the genius myth it perpetuates within the technology community.
-It has increased the amount of people designing products for customers without truly understanding what they need and why.
+While intuition is certainly part of the creative process, focusing on this singularly has created the genius myth within the technology community and increased the amount of people designing products without truly understanding what their customers need and why.
 So much energy has been focused on the idea that Steve Jobs was a genius that a lot of us missed the real story he was trying to tell.